mehmetguduk/LearnQuick/README.md

 ★ **Method three** : You can download all py files (MAIN.py, database_functions.py, default_deck.py, images.py, interface.py, requirements.txt) in same folder and run MAIN.py.

-In order to choose Method two or Method three you should install required modules that project use.
+In order to choose Method two or Method three you should install required modules that project use with the command below.

 ```pip install -r requirements.txt```